webplatform/docs-wpd/Projects/Beta_Requirements/index.md

 * WPD in article titles for better SEO
 * Site-wide navigation menu
 * Localization fraemwork
+* Designated people to take responsibility for different topic areas

 ==Level of content robustness we want to achieve (quality and quantity)==